 While condomless oral sex is considered a low-risk sexual activity, transmission can occur.
 Also, keep in mind that oral sex includes any activity that involves using the mouth on the penis, vagina or anus (i.e., rimming).
+And the risks increase after flossing, brushing or or rimming).
 And the risks increase after flossing, brushing or anything that could irritate the gums.